.github/workflows/test.yml

 CI Pipeline

 Run your Dokkimi tests in CI.
-No config files, no cluster expertise required.
+No config files, no infrastructure expertise required.

 GitHub Action (recommended)